umbalaconmeogia/batsg-template/appTemplate/yii2app/yii-advanced-app-2.0.16/README.md

 ## Overview

-This is the source code template of yii2 application, modified from the original yii2 advanced application template version 2.0.15.
+This is the source code template of yii2 application, modified from the original yii2 advanced application template.

 What I do in this modified version is moving the vendor folder outsite of the main application directory.